muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 everything, who happened to run against a Clinton who, by poetic justice, was dealt a blow which actually her husband richly deserved.

 "But Obama ran and advertised himself as a change agent, why couldn't he do something different?"

-He was too young, too inexperienced, without any power base of his own, he ran against Hillary during the primary, so maybe he thought he had to placate them, at least through a cabinet position.
-These Clintons; they are rabid networkers, pests the kind you have to watch your back for...
-Other twats might also be understandable bcz the credit crisis happened in a system that they were largely responsible for setting up...
-But then little here, little there... you lose your soul, turning the change agent into a mere continuation, a middle manager of sorts (a word directed to him in a radio interview many years later that was so bothersome Bam had to use the N-word *himself* to get out from under it).
+He was too young, too inexperienced, without any power base of his own, he ran against Hillary during the primary, so maybe he thought he had to placate the Clintonites, at least through a cabinet position.
+These Clintons are pest; they are rabid networkers, you have to watch your back...
+Others can also be understandable bcz the credit crisis happened in a system that they were largely responsible for setting up.
+But then little here, little there... you lose your soul, the change agent becomes a mere continuation, a middle manager (a word directed to him in a radio interview many years later that was so bothersome Bam had to use the N-word *himself* to get out from under it).

 "But why did some people appear to have a nostalgia for 90s during 2016?"